Motorways in Montenegro: Adriatic–Ionian Motorway

-The planned Adriatic–Ionian motorway at around 100 km long should link both Montenegro with Bosnia and Herzegovina in the west and in the east its capital Podgorica with Albania.
+The planned Adriatic–Ionian motorway at around 100 km long should link both Montenegro with Bosnia and Herzegovina in the west and, in the east, its capital Podgorica with Albania.
 From there it may continue through Albania and further reach Greece.
-A part of the Podgorica's bypass, around 10 km in length, may be shared with the Bar–Boljare motorway.
+A part of Podgorica's bypass, around 10 km in length, may be shared with the Bar–Boljare motorway.